bdatdo0601/dotfiles/README.md

 4. install this workflow https://alfred.app/workflows/alfredapp/backup-preferences/ set sync folder to `$HOME/.local/share/chezmoi/alfred_pref` --> choose restore backup to the latest
 5. Restart your computer to finalize the process

+## Sync VS-Code

+Login to github via vs-code to sync setting and others

+Turn Sync on

 ## Hot Keys mapping

 Alfred --> Cmd + Ctrl + Space